jonathanhogg/flitter/README.md

 You might also want to install `flake8` and `pytest`, which is what I use for linting the code and running the (few) unit tests.

+## Learning Flitter

+There is *some* documentation available in the [docs folder](/docs) and a few quick [examples](/examples) ready to run out-of-the-box.

+However, there is also a separate repo containing [many more interesting examples](https://github.com/jonathanhogg/flitter-examples) that are worth checking out.